trojai/trojai/README.md

 ## Getting Started
  1. Check the `datagen` [README](trojai/datagen) to learn more about the data generation API.
  2. Check the `datagen` [scripts](scripts/datagen) directory for examples on using the data generation API to generate data.
+ 3. Check the `modelgen` [README](trojai/modelgen) to learn more about the model generation API.
- 3. Check the `modelgen` [scripts](scripts/modelgen) directory for examples on using the model generation API to generate models.
+ 4. Check the `modelgen` [scripts](scripts/modelgen) directory for examples on using the model generation API to generate models.

 ## Repository Organization
 ```